chooseaconduct/chooseaconduct.github.io/README.md

 ```

 ## Be Nice (Ruby Edition)

 ```
 Be Nice.
-Matz Is Nice So We Are Nice (MINSWAN).
+Matz Is Nice And So We Are Nice (MINASWAN).
 ```

 ## Be Nice (British Edition)